Header image alt text

 if no Level 2, be prepared for Level 1 failure

 Installing a Level 2 station also gives you redundancy.
-If the Level 1 cord is all you have for charging at home, you’re going to be in a real pinch if that cord should break (it happens).
+If the Level 1 cord is all you have for charging at home, you’re going to be in a real pinch if that cord should fail (it happens).
 If you get Level 2 installed, then you can keep the Level 1 cord as a backup.
 This also makes it easier to use your Level 1 cord at work every day, if you’ve been doing that — you only have to unpack/pack it once a day instead of twice.

 So while the Level 1 cordset that comes with the car may suffice, you should plan on eventually installing a 240 Volt (“Level 2”) charging station.